 - Submit a copy of the trainee’s current training plan to the School at least 5 working days in advance of the meeting.
 This is to enable the School to review the plans in place and to determine where further advice and support might be needed where appropriate.

 - Undertake a gap analysis of the OneFile portfolio activities which have not yet been completed in line with the requirements of the Midterm Review of Progression (all rotation training activities and work-based assessments and 1 Multi-Source Feedback assessment in progress or completed).

 - Meet with each other to discuss the trainee’s progression and consider any actions that could be taken, to address the issues with progression so that these can be confirmed in the meeting.

 - Confirm preferred date and mode of the meeting with the School as soon as possible

-As outlined in the MRP process, returns received from trainees and training officers are confidential.
+As outlined in the midterm review of progression process, returns received from trainees and Training Officers are confidential.